- HB 136

 So as not to not compete with liquor retailers with these new privileges, the same direct shipment and subscription provisions that apply to distillers and small farm wineries apply to Kentucky quota package retailers as well, including volume limitations, provided that 80% of the gross monthly sales receipts of such retailers are from sales to Kentucky residents

-Finally, HB 400 recognizes the current legal ambiguity around shipping alcohol as an emergency, so these provisions will take effect immediately upon Governor Bevin’s signature, should he choose to sign it.
+Finally, HB 400 recognizes the current legal ambiguity around shipping alcohol as an emergency, so these provisions took effect immediately with Governor Bevin’s signature.
+Shipping will not begin until UPS and other carriers change their internal policies and sign contracts with manufacturers who ship.

 Codification of the Quota Liquor License System